Putin’s invasion of Ukraine could be backfiring

 Even communist Cuba seemed to hide a nugget of criticism inside a lengthy statement blaming Washington and NATO for Putin’s “use of force.”
 Havana’s Foreign Ministry still described the Russian action as “the nonobservance of legal principles and international norms.”

-“You’re not going to see Venezuela or Nicaragua break with Russia over this, but I think they are sensitive to the violation of principles they hold dear, of national sovereignty and no interference,” Shifter said.
+“You’re not going to see Venezuela or Nicaragua break with Russia over this, but I think they are sensitive to the violation of principles they hold dear, of national sovereignty and non interference,” Shifter said.
 “They have the U.S. in mind.
 The theory that this gives the United States free rein to do what it wants in its own backyard in Latin America.”